qiskit-community/qiskit-experiments/CONTRIBUTING.md

     branch
 2. Build and upload binary wheels to PyPI
 3. Create a github release page with a generated changelog
-4. Generate a PR on the meta-repository to bump the qiskit-experiments version and meta-package version.

 The `stable/*` branches should only receive changes in the form of bug fixes.
 If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with `backport stable potential`.
+Producing a new patch releaes can be done just by adding a new tag to the `stabel/*` to trigger the release automation.

+After a new release is tagged and the automation runs, the version numbers in the `main` branch should be updated.
+This update can be done by running `tox run -ebumpversion` and then committing the resulting changes.